LLNL/Abmarl/docs/src/tutorials/gridworld/team_battle.rst

 Then, we define our agent types.
 This simulation will only have a single type: the BattleAgent.
-Most of the agents' attributes will be the same, and we can preconfigure the class definition to save us time when we create the agents.
+Most of the agents' attributes will be the same, and we can preconfigure the class definition to save us time when we create the agents later on.

 .. code-block:: python